ansys/pyoptislang/doc/source/user_guide/index.rst

 If the project file exists, it is opened; otherwise, a new project file is created on the specified path.
-The :class:`Optislang <ansys.optislang.core.Optislang>` class provides several functions which enable to control or query the project .
+The :class:`Optislang <ansys.optislang.core.Optislang>` class provides several functions which enable to control or query the project.
 The following example shows how to open an existing project and run it using the :func:`start() <ansys.optislang.core.optislang.Optislang.start>` function.

 .. code:: python